AnuragSa/memory-dmp-debugger/README.md

 5. **Investigate**: Execute focused tasks to pinpoint the exact issue
 6. **Report**: Generate actionable findings with evidence

+## Why Hypothesis-Driven?

+Traditional debuggers execute a fixed plan.
+This debugger **thinks**:

+- **Forms hypotheses** based on symptoms and known patterns
+- **Tests quickly** with 2-3 commands before committing to deep investigation
+- **Pivots when wrong** instead of continuing down the wrong path
+- **Applies expert knowledge** like thread count thresholds and common failure patterns
+- **Builds evidence chains** showing how it reached conclusions

+This mirrors how expert debuggers actually work—they don't blindly run commands; they form theories, test them, and adapt.

 ## Interactive Mode

 After automated analysis completes, you can ask follow-up questions about the dump.
 The agent uses existing evidence when possible and executes new debugger commands only when needed.